Here's Exactly How To Get In On Shopbop's Secret Buy More, Save More Sale

-Shopbop's Buy More, Save More Sale 2019 Offers Up To 25 Percent Off
+Shopbop's Event of the Season Sale 2019 Offers Up To 25 Percent Off

 Something super exciting is going on with one of your favorite online shopping destinations today and chances are you didn't even know about it.
-That's because Shopbop's Buy More, Save More sale 2019 is one of the week's (maybe the month's) best kept secrets but I'm here to scream it loud because it's something you'll most definitely want to get in on.
+That's because Shopbop's Event of the Season sale 2019 is one of the week's (maybe the month's) best kept secrets but I'm here to scream it loud because it's something you'll most definitely want to get in on.
 If you head to Shopbop's site you'll notice that there's currently zero indication of a sale whatsoever.
 If you hadn't clicked on this article you'd probably never even know about it, so pat yourself on the back because you're about to find out just how easy it is to gain access to some major savings.

 From now until tomorrow morning, enter the code "EVENT19" at checkout and watch as all of the items in your cart become significantly cheaper.
-As its Buy More, Save More name indicates, the sale's discounts are based on how much you spend.
+It's a buy more, save more kind of deal, meaning the sale's discounts are based on how much you spend.
 Any order under $500 will automatically be qualified for 20 percent off, while any order above $500 will qualify for 25 percent off.
 All you have to do is enter the above code and you're golden, it literally couldn't be easier.
 Whether you're on the hunt for spring and summer staples or you're looking for an extra special statement piece, Shopbop will definitely have what you're looking for.
 Peruse some of their best offerings below.

 The Cat's Meow